Wednesday, August 5, 2015

 SYNOPSIS

+The determination of 12-year-old Annabelle Cunningham makes Christmas last all year long.
+She wants a Christmas tree, but her father thinks his Santa Claus collection is enough.
+Annabelle’s mother reminds her that Mr. Cunningham never celebrated Christmas as a child and asks Annabelle to be kind to her father.
 As Annabelle and her father drive out to the Christmas tree farm, she hums “O Christmas Tree,” ignoring her father’s humbug.
-She selects a tall, plump evergreen, and her father swings his axe.
-As the tree falls, the lot manager pulls it all the way to the truck on a sled.
+She selects a tall, plump evergreen, and her father suggests a medium-sized tree that can fit in the house.
+Then, he swings his axe to cut down the medium-sized tree.
+After the tree falls, the lot manager helped to pull it all the way to the truck on a sled.
 Annabelle climbs in the front seat, reminding her father not to act like Scrooge.

 Early the next morning Annabelle drags the Christmas tree into the front yard and plants it with all its decorations right in front of the house.
 The neighbors gather round.
 As Mr. Cunningham yells that the electric bill is going to be enormous, the neighbors all beg him to put his axe away.
 It’s going to be Christmas all year long.
 Infuriated, her father sighs, looks at her and the neighbors in utter disbelief, and retreats back inside the house.
-Annabelle enjoys Christmas all year long with various seasonal decorations on the evergreen tree.
+Annabelle enjoys Christmas all year long with seasonal decorations on the evergreen tree.
 So does her Scroogey father.

 Copyright 2022 Jennifer Waters